-This season, all characterized H1N1 viruses are classified as 6B.1A.5a.2, as shown in Figure 8 and Table 7.
+This season, all characterized H1N1 viruses are classified as 6B.1A.5a.2, as shown in Figure 7 and Table 4.
 During the summer and fall of the previous season 2021-22, new strains of H1N1 virus emerged and constituted a larger proportion of the H1 viruses.
 These H1 viruses are this season defined by the WHO as A/Norway/25089/2022-like viruses, NextClade classified as 6B.1.A.5a.2.1 and are being closely monitored due to the emergence of immune evasion mutations.
 At the beginning of the 2022/23 influenza season, these viruses made up about half of all detections in Norway together with the A/Sydney/5/2021 viruses.
 The A/Norway-like viruses (circulating in Norway) carry haemagglutinin mutations P137S, K142R and T277A.
-Two clusters of the H1 A/Sydney/5/2021 lineage are defined by the N129D and T185I mutation and are related to the earlier A/Victoria/2570/2019 line, both clusters continued to grow through the season as seen in Figure 9B and Figure 10.
-Although 6B.1.A.5a.2.1 A/Norway/25089/2022-like viruses dominated at the beginning of the season, A/Sydney/5/2021 viruses have been dominant since the end of December among the H1N1 detections.
-For the neuraminidase no reassortment between the clades have been observed as seen in Figure 11 and 12.
+Two clusters of the H1 A/Sydney/5/2021 lineage are defined by the N129D and T185I mutation and are related to the earlier A/Victoria/2570/2019 line, both clusters continued to grow through the season as seen in Figure 8B and Figure 9.
+Although 6B.1.A.5a.2.1 A/Norway/25089/2022-like viruses have been dominant since the end of December among the H1N1 detections.
+For the neuraminidase no reassortment between the clades have been observed as seen in Figure 10.